Matt Labash

-Matthew John "Matt" Labash (born 1970 or 1971) is an American author and journalist who writes the Slack Tide newsletter.
+Matthew John Labash (born 1970 or 1971) is an American author and journalist who writes the Slack Tide newsletter.
 He was a senior writer, and later a national correspondent at The Weekly Standard, where his articles frequently appeared.
-Labash has contributed to Esquire, The Wall Street Journal, The New York Times, Salon, Slate, Washingtonian, The New Republic, The Drake (A fly fishing magazine), and Nerve Magazine.
+Labash has contributed to Esquire, The Wall Street Journal, The New York Times, Salon, Slate, Washingtonian, The New Republic, The Drake (a fly fishing magazine), and Nerve Magazine.

 Labash specializes in long-form, humorous reportage.
 Many of his pieces are profiles, often of crooked and disgraced politicians; others are accounts of offbeat conferences or portraits of cities on the skids, such as Detroit and New Orleans.
 In 2010, Simon & Schuster published a collection of his pieces entitled Fly Fishing with Darth Vader: and Other Adventures with Evangelical Wrestlers, Political Hitmen, and Jewish Cowboys.

 Early life and education

 His father was an officer in the U.S. Air Force, and Labash lived some of his childhood years in Germany.
 He has described himself as a "military brat."

 He attended Mount Olive Lutheran School in San Antonio from 1974 to 1979; Hahn Elementary School on Hahn Air Force Base from 1979 to 1980; and Gateway Christian High School in San Antonio from 1982 to 1986.
 He studied journalism at the University of New Mexico in Albuquerque, New Mexico, graduating in 1993.